 "Give up the plastic items that aren’t necessary, like foregoing a straw in your drink and carrying your own reusable shopping bag or coffee cup."

-This inspired a great question from an Everyday Einstein listener named Thor.
+This inspired a great question from an Ask Science listener named Thor.
 He asks:

 "Is this advice always the best for the environment?
 What if you lose a mug per year - is it still better than using paper cups?
 What if you lose a mug every 2 years, or every 5?
 Where is the break even point? … Put another way, the construction and destruction of a metal and/or plastic travel mug has the same environmental burden as how many paper cups?"